AveryLor/AveryLor/README.md

 ### Hi there I am Avery Lor!👋

-I am currently a high school student based in Ottawa, Ontario.
-Incoming computer engineering student at the University of Toronto.
+I am a freshman computer engineering student at the University of Toronto.

 Linked In: https://www.linkedin.com/in/avery-lor-811179246/